-- CAR 106.01 Accountable Executive;
+- > CAR 106.01 Accountable Executive;

 - CAR 107.01 Safety Management System Requirements;

 - CAR302 Subpart 2 Airport Regulations;

-- CARs Standard 322 Airports; and
+- > CARs Standard 322 Airports; and

-- TP 312 Aerodrome Standards and Recommended Practices.
+- > TP 312 Aerodrome Standards and Recommended Practices.

 A certified airport must be compliant with the edition of TP 312 that was in force on the day that the airport was certified.
 In the case of Whitecourt Airport, which was certified in 2017, TP 312 5th Edition had been the current version of the standard in force.
-The airport must therefore comply with standards in TP 312 5th Edition, or any approved deviations from it, until any facilities are upgraded, in which case the most current version of TP 312 in force must be complied with for the upgraded facility.
-As of March 2020, TP 312 5th Edition Amendment 1 is in force, which is the version of the standard that all upgrades and new developments would need to comply with until it is superseded by a newer version.
+The airport must therefore comply with standards in TP 312 5th Edition, or any approved deviations from it, until any facilities are upgraded, in which case the most current version of TP 312 5th Edition Amendment 1 is in force, which is the version of the standard that all upgrades and new developments would need to comply with until it is superseded by a newer version.